ChrisWiegman/Primary-Vagrant/README.md

 Primary Vagrant
 =========

+*When using this system do NOT upgrade your core Vagrant software beyond version 2.0.3 as it will break your entire setup.*

 Primary Vagrant is intended for WordPress plugin, theme, and core development, as well as general PHP development in the UF Health environment and can be used as a replacement for local development stacks such as MAMP, XAMPP, and others.

 *For more information and full documentation please visit* ***[this project's wiki](https://github.com/ChrisWiegman/Primary-Vagrant/wiki).***